iasebsil83/SAML/README.md

 SEPARATION CHARACTER : ':'
 TABULATION CHARACTER : '\t' (tabulation)
 ```
-They are customizable in the beginning of all SAML programs/libraries.
+They are customizable at the beginning of all SAML programs/libraries.

-**WARNING:** Do not use alphanumerical characters as special (including underscores) or you may have surprises !
+***WARNING:*** Do not use alphanumerical characters as special (including underscores) or you may have surprises !

 Also pay attention to the character used, especially because of its encoding.

 &nbsp;